Job enlargement

 Job enlargement means increasing the scope of a job through extending the range of its job duties and responsibilities generally within the same level and periphery.
 Job enlargement involves combining various activities at the same level in the organization and adding them to the existing job.
 It is also called the horizontal expansion of job activities.
 This contradicts the principles of specialisation and the division of labour whereby work is divided into small units, each of which is performed repetitively by an individual worker and the responsibilities are always clear.
 Some motivational theories suggest that the boredom and alienation caused by the division of labour can actually cause efficiency to fall.
 Thus, job enlargement seeks to motivate workers through reversing the process of specialisation.
 A typical approach might be to replace assembly lines with modular work; instead of an employee repeating the same step on each product, they perform several tasks on a single item.
 In order for employees to be provided with Job Enlargement they will need to be retrained in new fields to understand how each field works.

 The objective of job enlargement is to motivate an employee by increasing his efforts and exposure towards achieving the organizational objectives as set for the job.
-By doing this, an employee can get a wider range of his or her objectives without his or her job in a repetitious manner.
+By doing this, an employee can accomplish a wider range of their objectives without working in a repetitious manner.
 Job enlargement requires the management of the organization to provide their support in providing appropriate training to the employees to make them able to adapt to the enlarged job scope.

 Some advantages of job enlargement are a variety of skills, improves earning capacity, and wide range of activities.